Ircama/hostp2pd/README.md

 p2p_device_persistent_mac_addr=<mac address>            # Fixed MAC address overcoming MAC Randomization, to be used with persistent group

 # This is an example of P2P persistent group:
-network={
+network={                                               # Network profile
         ssid="DIRECT-PP-group"                          # Name of the persistent group saved on the Android phone and shown within the AP names;
                                                         # use any name in place of "PP-group" and keep the "DIRECT-" prefix.
+        mode=3                                          # WPAS MODE P2P-GO
+        disabled=2                                      # Persistent P2P group
-        psk="mysecretpassword"                          # Password used when connecting to the AP (unrelated to P2P-GO enrolment, which is done via WPS) proto=RSN
+        psk="mysecretpassword"                          # Password used when connecting to the AP (unrelated to P2P-GO enrolment, which is done via WPS) proto=RSN                                       # For the security parameters, the persistent group profile is like a normal network profile key_mgmt=WPA-PSK
-        key_mgmt=WPA-PSK
         pairwise=CCMP
         auth_alg=OPEN
-        mode=3                                          # WPAS MODE P2P-GO
-        disabled=2                                      # Persistent P2P group
 }
 ```

 The above example shows how to predefine a P2P persistent group.
-Specifically, the `network` stanzas will define persistent GO groups if the following three conditions occur:
+Specifically, the `network` profiles will define persistent GO groups [if the following three conditions occur](https://www.spinics.net/lists/hostap/msg05313.html):

 -	The SSID shall begin with the `DIRECT-...` prefix (P2P_WILDCARD_SSID), otherwise the group is not appropriately announced to the network as a P2P group; any alphanumeric string can be used after `DIRECT-` prefix; empirically, the documented format `DIRECT-<random two octets>` (with optional postfix) is not needed.
 -	A `mode=3` directive shall be present, meaning [WPAS_MODE_P2P_GO](https://w1.fi/wpa_supplicant/devel/structwpa__ssid.html), otherwise the related `p2p_group_add` command fails for unproper group specification.